Exabyte-io/documentation/docs/materials/creating-structures.md

 The default representation of the atomic coordinates is in direct coordinates (also commonly called fractional coordinates [[2](#links)]) and specified under the basis section.
 If you would like to work with the actual cartesian coordinates simply click on the "Cartesian" to convert the coordinates.

-"Click on the animation below to view it"
+Click on the animation below to view:

 <img data-gifffer="/images/ChangeMaterialBasis.gif" />